xnaveira/DetectPhone/README.md

    with the appropriate bluetooth hardware address you want to detect.
 To Find out your hardware address either you have to look on your phone's system settings, or by making it visible and scan it with the command
-   $ hciconfig scan
+   $ hcitool scan

 2. LOCKPRG="kscreenlocker"
    Replace the screen locking program with appropriate one for your desktop environment
    - KDE:   kscreenlocker
    - GNOME: gnome-screensaver?
 (Could someone verify if this is the correct one)
-   - XFCE:  xscreensaver?                          -//-
+   - XFCE:  xscreensaver                          -//-
    - LXDE:  xscreemsaver?                          -//-

 3. SLEEP=5
    Set the sleep time (seconds) for checking.

 Install